AnesBenmerzoug/Counter/README.md

 # Counter
-An N-bit counter hardware module written in VHDL and SystemC.
+An N-bit synchronous (clocked) counter hardware module with an asynchronous reset written in SystemC, VHDL and SystemVerilog.
-By default, N is equal to 17.
+By default, N is set to 17.

 ![alt tag](Image/CounterDiagram.png "Counter Diagram")